 Air France sells access to the La Premiere First Class Lounge

-- You could buy an arrival service, where you would be picked up plane side and fast tracked through immigration
+- You can buy an arrivals service, where you will be picked up plane side and fast tracked through immigration

-- You could buy a departure or connecting service, where you would receive access to the La Premiere Lounge, as well as all transfers between flights
+- You can buy a departure or connecting service, where you receive access to the La Premiere Lounge, as well as all transfers between flights

-Ideally you’d want the departure or connecting service, since the arrival service just gets you a fast track through immigration, and doesn’t get you access to the lounge.
+Ideally you’d want the departure or connecting service, since the arrivals service just gets you a fast track through immigration, and doesn’t get you access to the lounge.

-Even at the 500EUR price tag, there are some other conditions that have to be met in order to buy the experience:
+Even at this high price tag, there are some other conditions that have to be met in order to buy the Air France first class ground experience:

 - You must be flying on a long haul Air France flight in business class